ajmal017/stock-advisor-software/README.md

 output_size=3
 ```

 This is an example of a strategy that is initialized using configuration.
 The application namespace is used to identify the S3 bucket used to store inputs.
 All inputs can be soured locally or from S3.
 In fact if an input is sourced from S3 and is not found, this software will look for a suitable local alternative and upload it to S3.
-This is done to simplify the preparation work when new strategies are inroduced.
+This is done to simplify the preparation work when new strategies are introduced.

 ```python
 from support import constants